codewars/docs/content/authoring/kata/create-first-kata.md

 ## Support for authors

 To support you with this difficult task, a set of help pages has been created with the following types of information:
-- [tutorials](/tutorials/), for users who are still figuring things out,
+- [Tutorials](/tutorials/), for users who are still figuring things out.
-- [guidelines](/authoring/guidelines/), which need to be respected to meet the Codewars quality criteria.
+- [Guidelines](/authoring/guidelines/), which need to be respected to meet the Codewars quality criteria.
 It is strongly recommended to become familiar with these, otherwise you risk that your kata will be met with bad reception, harsh remarks, and many reported issues.
-- [HOWTOs](/recipes/) explaining how to realize some commonly occurring tasks, or solve commonly repeating problems,
+- [HOWTOs](/recipes/) explaining how to realize some commonly occurring tasks, or solve commonly repeating problems.
 - [Language specific pages](/languages/) with code snippets, examples, references, and tutorials related to specific programming languages.

 You can also reach out directly to the community to ask questions and seek experienced users' advice on the [kata-authoring-help](https://gitter.im/Codewars/codewars.com/kata-authoring-help) Gitter channel.